Pioneer Column: Column assembly

-Occupation
+Expedition

 The route began at Macloutsie in Bechuanaland on 28 June 1890.
 On 11 July, it crossed the river Tuli into Matabeleland.
 It proceeded north-east and then north over a distance of about 650 km intending to terminate at an open area explored by Selous a few years earlier that he called Mount Hampden.
-However, the column halted about 15 km before that at a naturally flat and marshy meadow bounded by a steep rocky hill; (today's Harare Kopje) on 12 September (later celebrated as a Rhodesian public holiday).
+However, the column halted about 15 km before that at a naturally flat and marshy meadow bounded by a steep rocky hill; (today's Harare Kopje) on 12 September (later celebrated as a Rhodesian public holiday called Pioneer's day).
 The British union flag was hoisted on the following day, 13 September, in Fort Salisbury.

 Three towns were founded; the first in early August at the head of a gentle route that led up from the low altitude area known as the Lowveld (named Providential Pass), called Fort Victoria (renamed Masvingo in 1982); the second at Fort Charter on a plateau halfway to the terminus of the column at the originally named Fort Salisbury.

 The Pioneer Corps was officially disbanded on 1 October 1890 and each member was granted land on which to farm.

-Consequences
+Aftermath

 The occupation of Mashonaland by the Pioneer Column lead to the start of Company rule in Rhodesia.
 The BSAC would expand its rule across the Zambezi in 1891, and over Matabeleland through the First Matabele War in 1893-1894.